 What Is Share of Freehold?
 And How Does It Differ From Leasehold?

-In a typical leasehold, you own a lease and a freeholder (landlord) owns the building.
-With a share of freehold, you still have a lease, but you also own a share of the freehold, usually through a company that holds the freehold title.
-So you're both leaseholder and part-owner of the building.
-That's the structural difference between leasehold vs share of freehold.
+In a typical leasehold, you own a lease and a freeholder owns the building.
+With a share of freehold, you still have a lease, but you also own a share of the freehold — usually through a company that holds the freehold title.

 In theory, that gives residents control over management, repairs, and spending.
 In practice, it only works if the company is run properly, with clear roles, meetings, and decisions.
-Otherwise, shared freehold vs leasehold can feel much the same, or worse, if neighbours disagree and nothing gets done.
+Otherwise share of freehold can feel much the same as leasehold — or worse, if neighbours disagree and nothing gets done.

 Expectations vs Reality